-Inspections of dispatch or purification centres can include the taking of samples for laboratory tests.
+Each linspections of a dispatch or purification centres can should include the taking of samples for laboratory tests.
 The Competent Authority must investigate test results that show breaches of the end product standard.

 If necessary, further sampling and laboratory tests should be undertaken in the relevant harvesting area, relaying area, dispatch or purification centre to establish the cause of the non-compliance and any corrective action which is needed.